Updated February 2026

 Why Ranked #2

-Per Scholas is the gold standard for grant-funded tech training, combining $0 student cost with structured, full-time instruction and comprehensive career services.
-Founded in 1995, Per Scholas receives funding from corporations (Google, Barclays, BNY Mellon, Citi), government grants, and philanthropic donors to train adults for careers in IT, cybersecurity, software engineering, and cloud administration.
-The 15-week programs include live instruction, hands-on labs, certification preparation (CompTIA A+, Security+, AWS), resume building, mock interviews, and direct employer connections.
-Per Scholas reports 80%+ job placement rates within 12 months and average starting salaries above $50,000.
-Admission is competitive: applicants complete a technical aptitude assessment and interview.
-The program prioritizes individuals from underserved communities and those without four-year degrees.
+Per Scholas sets the standard for grant-funded tech training: $0 to students, structured full-time instruction, and real career services.
+Running since 1995, it's funded by Google, Barclays, BNY Mellon, Citi, government grants, and philanthropic donors.
+Tracks cover IT, cybersecurity, software engineering, and cloud administration over 15 weeks -- live instruction, hands-on labs, cert prep (CompTIA A+, Security+, AWS), resume building, mock interviews, and direct employer connections.
+They report 80%+ job placement within 12 months and average starting salaries above $50,000.
+Admission is competitive: aptitude assessment plus interview, with priority for underserved communities and people without four-year degrees.

 #3